jruehl/gic/README_SuppInfo.txt

-The supporting material includes a pdf file with additional simulation results and R scripts that can be used to reproduce the numerical results in the manuscript 'General Independent Censoring in Event-Driven Trials with Staggered Entry' (Rühl, Beyersmann, and Friedrich):
+The R scripts can be used to reproduce the numerical results in the manuscript 'General Independent Censoring in Event-Driven Trials with Staggered Entry' (Rühl, Beyersmann, Friedrich):

-- The document 'Additional_Results.pdf' provides additional results of the simulations described in the main text.
 - The script 'Simulations_calendar_times.R' includes the R code to reproduce the results of the first simulation study.
 - The sript 'Breslow_estimators.R' includes the R code to reproduce the shadow plots